Best Vitamins for Men

 A lot of the vitamins that are necessary for our bodies come from the foods that we eat.
-However, if you are living in america there’s a great chance that you are eating a “Western Diet,” that’s filled with processed food that have stripped most of the nutrients away, causing them to be low in vitamins and minerals.
+However, if you are living in America there’s a great chance that you are eating a “Western Diet,” that’s filled with processed food that has stripped most of the nutrients away, causing them to be low in vitamins and minerals.
 Therefore, a lot of people experience some form of nutrient deficiency.
 To make up for that deficiency we take supplements.

 Risk Factors of Vitamin Deficiencies in Men